 Who Should Get This

 While sometimes viewed as wasteful, paper towels are a great way to tackle the occasional (yet inevitable) messes.
-Although a dishrag or sponge is suitable to handle smaller spills, the convenience of paper towels makes them perfect for more substantial things like the routine daily drying of tear-soaked countertops and floors.
+Although a dishrag or sponge is suitable for handling minor spills, paper towels’ convenience makes them perfect for more substantial things like the routine daily drying of tear-soaked countertops and floors.
 For that reason, we recommend keeping a roll or two handy anywhere crying is likely to occur, including on public transportation, at the post office, in a random CVS that one time for no reason, or basically anywhere inside or outside.

 How We Picked And Tested